 If you're looking for cut out cookies, I recommend taking a look at my no spread sugar cookie recipe!
 But if you aren't too confident with icing intricate cookies, frosted sugar cookies are your best bet!

-- Almond Extract: to get that lofthouse cookie flavor I'm adding a little bit of almond extract to the cookies and to the frosting, but feel free to leave this out if you have a nut allergy or don't have almond extract on hand.
+- To get that Lofthouse cookie flavor, I like to add a little bit of almond extract to both the cookies and the frosting.
+Feel free to leave this out if you don't have almond extract on hand!

 Step 1: In a large bowl, whisk the flour with the cornstarch, baking powder, baking soda and salt.
 Set aside.